vivek-2018201078/File_Explorer/readme.md

 1. terminal size is minimum 80 * 4
 2. Verical scrolling is possible for any terminal height except < 4
 3. wrap around is not possible therefor terminal width should be minimum 80
+4. Backspace in command work doesnt work like normal backspace.
+You have to write command again if you mistype after pressing backspace